 WEI Hosted Networking Dinner

 Join us for dinner in downtown LA at Café Pinot.

 Continental breakfast will be provided onsite at LADWP.

 8:00 AM - 9:00 AM

 Speaker(s): Alex Abplanalp, Internal Communications Officer, Tacoma Power, Maral Lotfian, Manager, Employee Communications, FortisBC

 Tacoma Power and FortisBC will provide an overview of their campaigns to improve executive-employee communications.
-They will share examples of different initiatives that have implemented and strategies to increase executive buy-in.
+They will share examples of different initiatives that they have implemented and strategies to increase executive buy-in.

 9:00 AM - 9:15 AM

 9:15 AM - 10:10 AM